Keyboard Hall of Shame

 Datacomp simply won’t talk to anyone at all.
 They get another failure point for using the trademark “ALPS” in the name of their switches, and a heap of them for having totally incorrect switch details on their website.
 Fortunately I was finally able to obtain some Datacomp switches via KBParadise.

 According to his Keyboard and keyswitches at the Apple II, II+, //e page, there are some strange and unusual switches to be found in Apple keyboards.
 However, the are no photos, and no links to anywhere where you might find one.
 This is not a big deal in itself, but he is yet another website owner with no contact details (except for posting an actual letter to Germany).
+The site itself has since died.

 Metadot are one of the stupidest companies I have ever encountered.
 The idea that their Gamma Zulu switches might have an Omron part number is completely beyond their comprenhension (even after pointing out that the part number is written on the switch).
-Together with Creative’s obstinance, attempts to understand B3K were wiped out by these miserable companies.
+Together with Creative’s obstinance, attempts to understand B3K were significantly hampered by these miserable companies.
 (It was not a huge surprise then to subsequently come across this Reddit posting.)

 For being totally unresponsive to enquiries, which is particularly frustrating because they were the primary user of the “contact blade small” style switches that remain unproven to be Himake.
 (They are the only major company who used those switches besides Monterey who are still in business.)